peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Deprecated.</b> Renamed to ToEIntegerIfExact.

-Converts this value to an arbitrary-precision integer, checking whether the fractional part of the integer would be lost.
+Converts this value to an arbitrary-precision integer, checking whether the fractional part of the value would be lost.

 <b>Return Value:</b>